 “Drugs were around when we were playing at various studios, but that’s a Hollywood hazard.
 Nicholson spiked his punch with acid.
 All I remember I shared with him the greatest orgy of my life in his cabana.
 He took the bows.
 The girls let it be known that I was the real stud.”

 “Say nothing about the details.
-As far as I’m concerned, you did what I asked you to do, auditioning bands for the movie as well as getting Belushi to audition (sort of) the singing and dancing talent.
-You were his studio minder and kept him out of trouble.
+As far as I’m concerned, you did what I asked you to do, auditioning bands for the movie as well as getting Belushi to audition (sort of) his singing and dancing talent.
+You were his studio minder and kept him out of trouble, jam with a band in the Valley.
 Tabloid gossip is never considered legally admissible.
-It’s good publicity for the upcoming movie.”
+It is all good publicity for the upcoming movie.”

 “Also, I have my lawyer working on contracts, music rights and royalties, and hiring the back-up band for Dewayne.
 If the studio threatens to sic their lawyers on us, tell them to call Jay in Miami.”